-In Ireland family doctors (GPs) provide vaccination for children.
+In Ireland family doctors (GPs) or the Migrant Catch-up Vaccination Programme provide vaccination for refugee and protection applicant children.
 The practice nurse usually gives babies their vaccines, under the direction of the GP.
 There may be other clinics organised by the health service to give children the vaccines that they need.
-For example, nurses and doctors from the Irish Health Service (HSE) organise clinics to vaccinate children who are refugees or protection applicants.